Keillin-M/minishell/README.md

 * No memory leaks or zombie processes
 * Exit codes must match Bash behavior
 * Handle `Ctrl+C`, `Ctrl+\`, and `Ctrl+D` correctly

+## 🙌 Credits
+- Created as part of the 42 School curriculum.
+- Group project with @HeartThanakorn